rosvall/makita-lxt-protocol/type0.md

   sof = min(ratio / 10, 7)
 ```

-where *charge_level* is the 16 bit integer from the response, and *capacity* is that raw capacity value in units of 1/10Ah reported in the battery status response for command `cc aa 00`
+where *charge_level* is the 16 bit integer from the response, and *capacity* is that raw capacity value in units of 1/10Ah reported in the response to the basic battery information command `cc aa 00`

 ## Voltages *(same for type 0, 2 and 3)*